eric-fey-hus/CancerSurvivalWp2Analysis/README.md

 ========================================================================================================================================================

 ## Introduction

+Forked for use at HUS.
+Use branch **Acamedic** as main branch when you are working on this in Acamedic.

 This study is focussing on determining the usefulness of real world data to determine and predict cancer survival for specific cancers.
 We will focus on the following cancers:
 * Breast
 * Colorectal